miksalmon/TileFitterPro/README.md

 ![Broad File System Access](./docs/BroadFileSystemAccess.png)

 ## How to use Console app
-To use the Console app, one must execute it using the following format: ```TileFitterProConsole --InputSet <inputFilePath> --ContainerWidth <width> --ContainerHeight <height> --Output <outputFilePath>
+To use the Console app, one must execute it using the following format: ```TileFitterProConsole --InputSet <inputFilePath> --ContainerWidth <width> --ContainerHeight <height> --Output <outputFilePath>``` where width and height are integers.

 Note that if a file already exists at the output file path, it will be replaced with the solution.